aKumoSolutions/AWS-CloudFormation/README.md

 * EnvTagValue

-[securitygroup.yaml](templates/securitygroup.yaml) - simple CloudFormation Template that creates SecurityGroup with Tags, and requires the following parameteres :
+[securitygroup.yaml](templates/securitygroup.yaml) - simple CloudFormation Template that creates SecurityGroup with Tags, and requires the following parameteres:

 * SGName  - name for the resource
 * MyVpc   - VpcId for which the SG will be created

-[ec2instance.yaml](templates/ec2instance.yaml) - CloudFormation Template that creates EC2-Instance with Tags, and requires the following parameteres :
+[ec2instance.yaml](templates/ec2instance.yaml) - CloudFormation Template that creates EC2-Instance with Tags, and requires the following parameteres:

 * AMIid - Amazon Image Id
 * EC2Name - name of the EC2 resource